-It’s author, John Lawrence Brasher, turned thirteen on Independence Day, July 4, 1960.
-On that occasion he was entrusted with a family heirloom, a very ornate sword that had been used during the American Revolution.
+It’s author, John Lawrence Brasher, turned thirteen years old on Independence Day, July 4, 1960.
+On that occasion he was entrusted with a family heirloom, a very ornate sword that had been used by a family member during the American Revolution.
 At least that’s what they told him.
 The book tells of Brasher’s explorations of old farms that had been in his family, his discoveries of forgotten ancestors, of his explorations of hills and hollows seeking his family’s history in what was colonial New Jersey, the crossroads of the American Revolution.

 Brasher is a meticulous historian, everything is carefully footnoted, yet the story narration is very human and involving and the book hard to put down.